GSA/ficam-federation/_design/01_federation_architecture.md

 - Relying Party document section 6.2 - Developing the Solution Architecture.

-You will come accross three commonly used federation architectures.
-Each of these architectures has a common set of functionalities - the ability to integrate with a CSP, parse an assertion, and link RP accounts.
-However, there are variations to how those requirements are implemented.
+You will find three commonly used federation architectures.
+Each of these architectures has a common set of functionalities - the ability to integrate with a CSP, parse an assertion, and link accounts.
+However, you will see variations to how those requirements are implemented.
 Each of these solution architectures are discussed in further detail including a high-level overview, key considerations, and the requirements associated with each model.

 - [Stand-Alone Application](#stand-alone-application)
 - [Enterprise Federation](#enterprise-federation)